At the time of writing, there are over 1000 bottles in the Collection.

 They range from 2 inches to 1 foot high.
-The water is red, yellow, green, blue, brown, transparent, white, and all varying shades in between.
-A rainbow collection.
+The waters are red, yellow, green, blue, brown, transparent, white, and all varying shades in between: a rainbow collection.
 Some are pearlescent, some are muddy brown with sediment, a surprising number of them glitter.

 They tell of the ritual of water, of births, baptisms, weddings and birthdays.
 They tell of faraway lands and nearby spaces.
 Sometimes they tell of places that before seemed to exist only in our minds: ‘water under the bridge’, ‘a taste of home’, ‘the point of no return’.

-While some bottles attempt to map cultural differences and our impact on the world, the collection is also a performance of everyday life: the daily ritual of our mornings, washing teeth and showering, the comfort of an afternoon’s cup of tea, a brew, the consolation of a bath, the glass of water by our bed.
-The bottles tell of joyous holidays swimming, splashing, playing on beaches.
-They are often the water we would otherwise have poured down the sink, this time saved and kept.
+While some waters attempt to map cultural differences and our impact on the world, this collection is also a performance of everyday life: the daily ritual of mornings, washing teeth and showering, the comfort of a cup of tea, a brew, the consolation of a bath, the glass of water by the bed.
+The waters tell of holidays swimming, splashing, playing on beaches, they are often the water we would otherwise have poured down the sink, this time saved and kept.
 They are a personal collection of private moments shared.

 It is clear that the Museum is a Sisyphean attempt to hold onto something that is going, a hoarding of objects and liquid in a century already filled with a crush of objects.
-We make no attempt to conserve the water, and relatively soon the collection will disappear (5 years, 10?), and become a collection of bottles, of ways we used to use water, of what it used to offer us.
+We make no attempt to conserve the water, and relatively soon the collection will disappear (5 years, 10?), to become a collection of bottles, of ways we used to use water, of what it used to offer us.
 This is a live artwork – a museum of evanescence – and the water is in dynamic process with us.
 This is a collection of water here and now.
-If we cannot bear to see it go, we are all implicated in conserving it.
-This world is in flux, the constant to and fro mirrored by the molecules of water in the bottles, always in motion, evaporating, inhaled, in constant cycle.
+If we cannot bear to see it go, we are all implicated in its conservation.
+This world is in flux, a constant to and fro mirrored by the molecules of water in the bottles, always in motion, evaporating, inhaled, in constant cycle with our bodies.
 In this Museum, movement and loss are instigating forces.